All bills

 What does HJR26-1009 do?

-This resolution is a formal statement by the Colorado legislature recognizing the mental health challenges and high suicide rates faced by veterans.
-It officially commits lawmakers to continue supporting veterans' transitions to civilian life and highlights successful local programs.
-However, because it is a resolution rather than a bill, it acts as a symbolic pledge and does not create any new laws or funding.
+This is a formal statement by the Colorado legislature recognizing the mental health struggles and high suicide rates faced by military veterans.
+Because it is a resolution rather than a standard bill, it doesn't create new laws or programs.
+Instead, it officially declares the state's gratitude for veterans, praises local support organizations, and promises a continued focus on veteran mental health and transition services.

 What is the current status of HJR26-1009?